dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Mystery Seeds Recipe.md

 Who knows what plants will sprout up from these eclectic seeds?

-raritiy: Legendary
+item_can_sell: False

+item_mews_value: 0

-sell value: 0 Mews
+item_mole_cash_value: 0

+item_rarity: Legendary

+item_sorting_priority: 22016

+item_uid: Mystery Seeds Recipe

 # shops selling Mystery Seeds Recipe:

 alabaster_shop_name sells it for 250 mews.

   can buy it when meeting conditions:

-filter_year = 2
+    - at least we are on year 2